 Enjoy the opportunity to see the shoreline as man once made it, with a protective rock face and infill.
 Several years ago the development company cut down the shrubs and trees that had sprung up like weeds along the shoreline.
 People protested this as an assault on nature, and the development company pointed out that there was very little that was ever natural about it.

 If you want to know how dirty False Creek was in the past, consider the parks that line the waterfront.
 Many of them are parks because the ground was too contaminated to build residences on.

 The water’s not swimmable – not because of the residual pollution from the industrial days, but because Vancouver’s ancient sewage system includes combined sewers that flush waste into the Creek after heavy rains.

 Still, we wonder what’s below the sediments of the Creek.
 The whales sent a Grey scout back in 2010 to explore the far reaches of the Creek.
 Though probably scared off by the boats sent in to protect it from, uh, …boats, we hope it went back with a favorable report and we’ll be seeing more whales in False Creek in the coming years.
 Keep an eye out in May.

-[2015 Update: Whales have been seen in English Bay and around Stanley Park this year during the summer and into October.]
+[Update: Since then, whales have been seen in English Bay and around Stanley Park during the summer and into October.]